javascript-tutorial/en.javascript.info/1-js/02-first-steps/14-switch/article.md

 The ability to "group" cases is a side effect of how `switch/case` works without `break`.
 Here the execution of `case 3` starts from the line `(*)` and goes through `case 5`, because there's no `break`.

+Note that `case 5` have two statements but they are not put inside a code block using curly braces and it still works, because of `switch's` behaviour without `break` .
+Although, it is recommended to put all the statements of a switch `case` in curly braces (including the break statement) for improving readability, even if there are only two statement and one of them is `break`.

 ## Type matters

 Let's emphasize that the equality check is always strict.
 The values must be of the same type to match.